Dental care in NYC

 I need a tooth to be filled but don't know where to find a dentist and what dental plan is best in NYC.
 Columbia's dental plan doesn't cover tooth-filling and I'll need to shop around myself.
 Any suggestions are appreciated!

 Columbia also offers dental insurance coverage to students and their dependents through the Aetna Advantage Dental Plan.
-Coverage through this plan is optional for students and provides dental insurance that covers hundreds of private practice dentists throughout the tri-state area in Aetna's network.
-For more information about rates and enrolling, visit Health Services' website.
+Coverage through this plan is optional for students and provides dental insurance that covers hundreds of private practice dentists throughout the country in Aetna's network.
+For more information about rates and enrolling, visit the Columbia Health website.

 For more information about MDA's services, students may call MDA at 212.865.8467.